YUKE3/g14-2022-vfio/README.md

 Make sure that you use the correct VM names.

-Then, add the two scripts in start_hooks folder to `/etc/libvirt/hooks/qemu.d/$vmname/prepare/begin/*`.
+Then, add the necessary scripts in start_hooks and end_hooks folders to `/etc/libvirt/hooks/qemu.d/$vmname/prepare/begin/*` and `/etc/libvirt/hooks/qemu.d/$vmname/prepare/begin/*` respectively.

 ### Finishing up